What to Know About Sex with Circumcised vs. Uncircumcised Penises

-Circumcision—it’s one of the most hotly debated sexual health issues in the medical community.
-In part that's because in this country, and other developed countries, there isn't any clear benefit to circumcise or not to circumcise, says Karen Boyle, M.D., director of male reproductive medicine and surgery at Chesapeake Urology Associates in Baltimore.
-In other words, since HIV hasn’t reached epidemic status in the States (circumcision is a tool for AIDS prevention in other parts of the world), the circumcision debate often boils down to sexual pleasure and hygiene.
-But does going foreskin-free affect pleasure—for the man or woman?
-Is being “cut” really cleaner?
-Read on for an expert take on the issue.
+In part, that's because in this country, and other developed countries, there isn't any clear benefit to be circumcised vs. uncircumcised, says Karen Boyle, M.D., director of male reproductive medicine and surgery at Chesapeake Urology Associates in Baltimore.
+The procedure, which is often a religious ritual for some families, is fairly common for newborn boys in certain parts of the world including in the U.S. While circumcision is a tool for AIDS prevention in other parts of the world, in the U.S., where HIV isn't at epidemic status, the circumcised vs. uncircumcised debate often boils down to how it affects factors such as sexual pleasure and general hygiene.

-We know circumcision doesn’t affect male sexual drive or functioning, says Boyle.
-(In fact, a recent Danish study found that guys' odds of premature ejaculation or erectile trouble weren't affected by their circumcision status.)
-But circumcision does remove up to half of the skin on a penis—so he loses “fine-touch neuroreceptors,” which are highly responsive to light touch, according to researchers from Korea.
-In fact, a Michigan State University study found that the most sensitive part of a circumcised guy’s penis is his circumcision scar.
-A possible explanation: After circumcision, "the penis has to protect itself — like growing a callus on your foot, but to a lesser extent," says Darius Paduch, M.D., Ph.D., a urologist and male sexual medicine specialist at New York-Presbyterian/Weill Cornell Medical Center.
-This means nerve endings are further from the surface — and therefore, may be less responsive.
+In fact, a Michigan State University study found that the most sensitive part of a circumcised penis the circumcision scar.
+A possible explanation: After circumcision, "the penis has to protect itself — like growing a callus on your foot, but to a lesser extent," says Darius Paduch, M.D., Ph.D., a New York-based urologist and male sexual medicine specialist.
+This means nerve endings on a circumcised (vs. uncircumcised) penis are further from the surface — and therefore, might be less responsive.